cockpit-project/cockpit-project.github.io/_posts/2021-04-05-fmf-unified-testing.md

 ## Fedora gating woes

 But there's a problem of scale: The more tests we added to gating, the more likely any one of them failed.
 Fedora's distribution gating tests also failed at the worst possible time: After an upstream release.
-It felt like every single bodhi update in the last year had failing tests.
+It felt like every single Bodhi update in the last year had failing tests.
 I couldn't remember a single time when tests were green.

 Fedora's test VMs use different settings from Cockpit's, such as the number of CPUs and amount of RAM, or the list of preinstalled packages.
 The time it takes to perform each test varies as well; e.g. Fedora's testing VMs (running on EC2) are especially slow during evenings in Europe.